seastan/lotr-lcg-set-generator/README.md

 (see https://support.google.com/drive/thread/35817359?hl=en).
 If this feature is removed completely, you will need to download updates to that folder manually.

-    Create this folder if it doesn't exist yet.
+    If it doesn't exist yet (that means you are starting a new project from scratch), create this folder first.
     It should have the following structure:

     ```
     <set ID>/